J. J. Pearce High School

 J. J. Pearce High School is a high school located in Richardson, Texas, United States.
-It is named after Joseph Jones “J.J.”
-Pearce, the superintendent for the Richardson Independent School District (RISD) from 1946 to 1977.
-In 2018, it had an enrollment of 2,323 and a student-teacher ratio of 14.5:1.
+It serves students in grade 9-12, and is one of four high schools in the Richardson Independent School District (RISD).
+The school is named after Joseph Jones "J.J."
+Pearce, the RISD superintendent from 1946 to 1977.

 History

 Pearce was established in 1967 with a group of tenth graders housed at Richardson North Junior High School.
 Prior to 1967, all high school students in the Pearce area attended Richardson High School.
 In 1969, the school moved to its current home on Coit Road; the campus has been expanded several times since.
 Along with Berkner High School, it is one of two RISD high schools to have a natatorium.
-While Pearce hosts a natatorium, Eagle-Mustang Stadium is shared with Richardson High School.
+Eagle-Mustang Stadium is shared with Richardson High School.
 An indoor training facility was built in 2018 to accommodate Pearce athletes.

 The graduating class of 1987 was reunited on the TV Land original program High School Reunion, which premiered on March 5, 2008.